alejandro-du/report-ui/README.md

-# Report UI for Vaadin 8

-Report UI provides an easy way to render JasperReports in Vaadin applications through DynamicJasper.
+Report UI Add-on provides an easy way to render JasperReports in Vaadin applications through DynamicJasper.

-# Download

-Maven and ZIP download are available at <https://vaadin.com/directory/component/report-ui>

 # Basic usage
 Say, you have the following domain/entity/Java Bean class: